New Zealand Democrat Party (1934): Formation

 In 1934, Davy was approached by William Goodfellow, a wealthy Auckland businessman and industrialist.
 Goodfellow strongly opposed the economic policies of the United-Reform Coalition, and was also concerned by the rise of the Labour Party.
-Goodfellow hoped that a small but committed party could hold the balance of power in Parliament, and force the government to adopt more business-friendly policies.
+Goodfellow hoped that a small but committed party could hold the balance of power in Parliament and force the government to adopt more business-friendly policies.
 It was hoped by Goodfellow and his allies that Davy's talents could create an effective organisation.

-In response to this, the New Zealand Democrat Party was founded.
+Therefore, the New Zealand Democrat Party was founded.
 Its primary base of support was the business community, particularly in Auckland.
 Before long, however, Davy and Goodfellow came into conflict.
-The most notable cause for dispute was the scale of Davy's plans — Goodfellow had wanted a small party focused on winning a select few seats, but Davy was recruiting candidates as though the Democrats were a major party.
-Goodfellow tried to remove Davy from the chairmanship of the Democrats in July 1935, and later initiated court proceedings to recover part of the salary Davy had been paid.
+The most notable cause for dispute was the scale of Davy's plans.
+Goodfellow had wanted a small party focused on winning a select few seats, but Davy was recruiting candidates as though the Democrats were a major party.

+Goodfellow tried to remove Davy from the chairmanship of the Democrats in July 1935 and later initiated court proceedings to recover part of the salary Davy had been paid.
 Davy remained in office, however, and the Democrat Party continued on.
-The sitting Mayor of Wellington, Thomas Hislop, was recruited as the party's political leader, while Davy remained its chief organiser and strategist.
+The sitting Mayor of Wellington, Thomas Hislop, was recruited as the party's political leader, and Davy remained its chief organiser and strategist.

 1935 election

 In the 1935 elections, Davy's campaign was not as effective as his previous efforts.
-The Democrats fielded fifty-one candidates, including seven former United Party candidates and members of Parliament including Bill Veitch and Arthur Stallworthy.
+The Democrats fielded fifty-one candidates, including seven former United Party candidates and members of Parliament, including Bill Veitch and Arthur Stallworthy.
 However, the Democrats did not win any seats.
 In total, they won around 7.8% of the national vote (66,695 votes).
-Despite their failure to enter Parliament, their impact on the election may have been the opposite to what was intended — by splitting the anti-Labour vote they probably contributed to Labour's overwhelming victory in 1935.
+Despite their failure to enter Parliament, their impact on the election may have been the opposite to what was intended; by splitting the anti-Labour vote, they probably contributed to Labour's overwhelming victory in 1935.

 Dissolution

-Among the defeated Democrat candidates were Frederick Doidge and Matthew Oram who would become future National Party MPs.
+Among the defeated Democrat candidates were Frederick Doidge and Matthew Oram, who would become future National Party MPs.
 Davy himself went on to found the People's Movement and the New Zealand Co-operative Party but eventually retired from politics and returned to business.
 The party's remnants amalgamated with the National Party in 1936.